continuent/continuent-vagrant/README.md

 This can happen if the provisioning process runs to soon after the server starts.
 Just run `provision.sh` and it will try again.

+### /usr/lib/ruby/1.9.1/rubygems/custom_require.rb:36:in `require': cannot load such file -- mkmf (LoadError)

+This occurs when installing the vagrant-aws plugin on some Ubuntu versions.
+To resolve install the ruby1.9.1-dev package

 # Starting the boxes the first time

 Run the `relaunch.sh` script to launch all VMs and provision them in parallel.
 After starting the boxes the first time, you may use the `vagrant suspend` and `vagrant resume` commands.